yawo/pepeto/README.md

 For fun, for algorithmic, for javascript learning, for Open source !

 ## Want to contribute ?
-Just install your env and contact [Yawo Guillaume KPOTUFE](http://ma.linkedin.com/pub/yawo-kpotufe/4b/a91/571/ ) to add you to the projet bitbucket.
+Just install your env and contact [Yawo Guillaume KPOTUFE](http://ma.linkedin.com/pub/yawo-kpotufe/4b/a91/571/ ) to add you to the projet collaborators here on github.

 ### Install environment tools